-- (a) Five-year pre-tax cash flow projections, based upon management approved budgets and growth rates covering a one year period, with the subsequent periods based upon management expectations of growth excluding the impact of possible future acquisitions, business improvement capital expenditure and restructuring, together with a terminal value. - (b) The pre-tax discount rates used were between 5.77% to 25% (2021: between 5.92% to 25%).
-The discount rates reflect management's estimate of the time value of money and the Group's adjusted weighted average cost of capital to reflect the current market risk-free rate but also price for the uncertainty inherent in the assets. - (c) Management believes the projected 3% (2021: 4%) revenue growth rate for existing markets (2021: no sales to the US market is assumed) is prudent and justified, based on the rebound in TechnegasTM sales after the prior year pandemic impact.
+- (a) Five-year pre-tax cash flow projections, based upon management approved budgets and growth rates covering a one year period, with the subsequent periods based upon management expectations of growth excluding the impact of possible future acquisitions, business improvement capital expenditure and restructuring, together with a terminal value. - (b) The pre-tax discount rates used were between 12% to 25% (2019: 25%).
+The discount rate reflects management's estimate of the time value of money and the Group's adjusted weighted average cost of capital to reflect the current market risk-free rate but also price for the uncertainty inherent in the assets. - (c) Management believes the projected 4% revenue growth rate for existing markets (no sales to the US market is assumed) is prudent and justified, based on the rebound in Technegas sales after the first half pandemic impact.

-No changes in estimations were made by management compared to prior years other than the change in projected revenue growth rate for existing markets and the inclusion of sales to the US market.
+No changes in estimations were made by management compared to prior years.
 The key assumptions used for assessing the carrying value of intangible assets reflects the risk estimates of the business and respective assets.

-There were no other key assumptions for Goodwill, TechnegasTM Development costs and $Ultralute^{TM}$ costs.
+There were no other key assumptions for Goodwill, Technegas Development costs and Ultralute costs.

-The Directors have concluded that the recoverable amount of Goodwill, TechnegasTM Development costs, and UltraluteTM costs exceed their carrying values.
+The Directors have concluded that the recoverable amount of Goodwill, Technegas Development costs, and Ultralute costs exceed their carrying values.
 Based on the above, no impairment charge was recognised.